ProjectMitosisOS/mitosis-core/README.md

 We have provided a simple demo on how to use the kernel module to remote fork a process.

-1. Choose two machines as the parent machine and the child machine.
-Get the gid of the parent machine.
+1. Choose two machines, one as the parent machine and one as the child machine.
+Get the gid (RDMA address) of the parent machine.

 ```bash
 show_gids